-Preparing for a personal record (PR) lift, whether it's a squat, bench press, or deadlift, requires careful preparation and attention to detail.
-It's not just about showing up at the gym and hoping for the best.
-This article will guide you through the steps to help you prepare for a successful PR lift, from your pre-gym routine to the actual workout.
+Preparing for a personal record (PR) lift in competition or for leisure, and whether it's a squat, barbell bench press, or deadlift, requires careful preparation and attention to detail.
+It's not just about showing up at the gym with a gym bag full of your belt and your knee sleeves, and hoping for the best.
+What are the steps to help you hit a new PR lift?
+What type of workout routine should you be using?
+From your pre-gym routine to the actual workout, while also finding out the maximum amount of weight you can push, squat, or deadlift – your one-repetition maximum (1RM) – which is considered the gold standard in measuring a person’s physical strength.

 Start preparing for your PR lift at least the night before.
 Eat a big, carb-heavy dinner and ensure you are well-hydrated.
 Continue to eat nutritiously and hydrate throughout the day leading up to your workout, with a focus on consuming enough sodium and carbs to fuel your body.

 Make sure to get a good night's sleep the night before your workout.
-This will help ensure your body is well-rested and ready for the demands of a heavy lift.
+This will help ensure your body is well-rested, fully recovered, and ready for the demands of a heavy lift.

 Warmup for a new PR

 Before beginning your PR lift, perform a thorough warmup to activate your muscles and loosen up your body.
 For deadlifts and squats, this may include banded rows, glute-ham raises, good mornings, or walking with a hip circle.
-For bench press, this may include tricep extensions, lat pulldowns, and explosive push-ups.
+For bench press, this may include tricep extensions, lat pulldowns, pull-ups, explosive push-ups, and accessory movements commonly used by serious lifters.
 The specific warmup exercises will depend on your chosen lift and personal preferences.

 Consistent technique

 As you perform your warmup sets, pay close attention to your technique.
 Approach each set with the same intensity and focus as if it were your PR lift.
-This will help build good habits and ensure that your technique remains consistent as the weight gets heavier.
+This will help build good habits, a mind-muscle connection, and ensure that your technique remains consistent as the weight gets heavier.

 Stay focused and calm during your warmup sets.
-Avoid getting overly excited or nervous as this can affect your technique.
+A huge part of powerlifting is having a good mindset, so you should avoid getting overly excited or nervous as this can affect your technique.
 Channel your excitement internally and maintain a clear mind.

 When attempting your PR lift, remember to apply the same technique and intensity used during your warmup sets.
 Keep your focus and concentration on the task at hand.